After an extensive detour to avoid a bear and get a new pack, I returned to the CDT, well on my way towards Yellowstone.

 I’d assumed that the trail got churned up by equestrians riding on the trail while it was muddy.
 But then I spotted over two dozen horses grazing in a field, so I couldn’t rule out that the horses were mangling the trail by themselves.

 Continuing north, the trail led me past Upper Brooks Lake.
 Passing the north end of the lake returned me to the CDT.

 Back on the CDT, I kept hiking for another half hour or so, and then began hunting for a campsite.
 With daylight running out, I settled on one near the bottom of a stream valley, in way too much grass.
-There was a flattish area that someone else had clearly camped in within the last few days, and it was less than ideal, but the climb on the other side of the creek looked to be along a steep side of a mountain, and a campsite for at least another couple of miles seemed unlikely.
+There was a flattish area that someone else had clearly camped in within the last few days.
+It wasn’t ideal, but the climb on the other side of the creek looked to be along a steep side of a mountain, and a better campsite within the next few miles seemed unlikely.

 It’s a little too early to tell, but, my new pack (with working load lifters) does seem to be an improvement on my old one.
 Hopefully a long day tomorrow will be sufficient to see if the pack is working better than my old one.